grant-appzen-12/docs/docs/autonomous-ap.md

 Autonomous AP automates the processing of non-digital invoices (PDF and standard images) and posts processed information back to the customer's ERP systems.
 It is an AI-first application that understands invoice content, context, and meaning, enforces company spend policies, performs 3-way PO matching, predicts GL and cost centers, audits and verifies vendor information, prepares each invoice for workflow approval, and posts processed invoices in the ERP system.

+## Getting Started

+To get started with Autonomous AP:

+1. Request API credentials from your AppZen account manager
+2. Configure your master data synchronization (vendors, chart of accounts, etc.)
+3. Set up your preferred integration method (API or CSV)
+4. Begin submitting invoices for processing

+{% hint style="warning" %}
+All AP configurations should be tested in a sandbox environment before deploying to production.
+This ensures proper data mapping and workflow configurations.
+{% endhint %}

+For further assistance, contact support@appzen.com.

 ## API Reference Overview

 This page provides an understanding of how the Autonomous AP APIs behave.
 AppZen APIs are organized around REST as follows: